 First is the outer perimeter this is the parking lot and outside of the building you work at.
-This is where you lock your car in the parking lot, don’t leave valuables in it, like electronic devices or your companies access card Basically the security here is left up to the individuals, (see my blog Preventive Security for You) and maybe an occasional Security check by security personnel.
+This is where you lock your car in the parking lot, don’t leave valuables in it, like electronic devices or your companies access card Basically the security here is left up to the individuals, and maybe an occasional Security check by security personnel.

 Second is the inner perimeter this is the public areas, lobby, entry ways, even the windows of your building.
 Your company should have all personnel authenticated who enter into the building or the important areas of your building where the public shouldn’t belong.
 This is done by either posted security personnel or a receptionist.
 Most authorized employees usually enter with valid credentials or some sort of authentication process like access card or pin code.
 This can sometimes be a burden on your buildings security, especially with personnel piggy backing or simply holding the door for the people behind you.
 To remediate this always ensure the door closes behind you and force the other people to authenticate themselves before entry.
 Along with authenticating entry procedures, security will also incorporate searches either inbound or outbound, this is a remediation for theft.
 For this think of something between airport security and a sporting event or theme park, have everything available and open to be searched and never carry property that is not yours.

 Third is your work space, this is the area you are directly in control of.
 This area needs to maintain a level of security as well, not only for the safety of fellow employees but your business as well.
-If people are wondering around in your area that you do not recognize or acting suspicious, you should confront them or report them either to your supervisor or security professionals (see my blog about The “Human Sensor” Continuum).
+If people are wondering around in your area that you do not recognize or acting suspicious, you should confront them or report them either to your supervisor or security professionals.
 Also do not leave devises and important documents unsecure, desktop computers should have a restraining device, and laptops or smaller items should be lock up.
 Especially if you are not around for long periods of time.
 If you step away ensure your device screens are locked, and important documents are out of site.

 Last thing I would like to discuss is the climate of the business you work in.
 Some companies rely on their employees and staff being extra courteous to visitors, this is one of those circumstances where the importance of your company’s goals outweighs your companies security needs, especially within the areas of customer service.
 This is what we consider acceptable risk.
 Acceptable risk needs to be weighed heavily by management and security professionals in order to maintain a fine balance between security needs and the company’s mission.
 Other areas of security to think about is operational security, things like “water cooler talk” in a public area, posting information on social media, displaying your badges outside of your workspace, or losing control of them.
 These are probably the most violated security tendencies or practices that an individual can make.
 I can’t tell you how many times I’ve used social media to find a picture of a badge, and replicate it with photoshop to assist gaining entry into a building.
 Only you can help with operational security, by properly storing your work items, and keeping your work talk, to a minimum or until you are back in workspace is the key.